 “Same old.
 Boring”

 If you say anything on those lines, it looks like you do not find your job exciting anymore.
 But you are not alone.
-A big chunk of employees across the world find their job boring.
+A big chunk of employees across the world are living with a boring job that pays well.

 Some people work for the sole reason of money and put up with a boring job for the same reason.
 For some others, the job seems interesting at first but turns monotonous over time.